-In the previous article we mentioned the risk to consider the CRM just a simple tool, a “software” to use just keep in touch with contacts.
-Today we will see the opposite: considering a CRM as the healing for every organisational issue:
+In the previous article, we mentioned the risk of considering the CRM just a simple-undervalued tool, a “software” to use just to keep in touch with contacts.
+Today we will see the opposite, overrating CRM, considering it a CRM as the healing for every organisational issue:

 - The CRM should boost productivity and outputs.

 - People should love it, they have just to learn how to work better with it.

 When an organisation makes the mistake of overestimating the effects of implementing a CRM, the symptoms can be:

 - few data are added to the CRM